hiroshimamiya/EPIB685/README.md

 ## Evaluation Components

+### Assignment 1:  Simple mapping of exposures in Montreal using a GIS software
-### Assignment 1:  Critical review of environmental epidemology study
+### Assignment 2 and 3:  Critical review of environmental epidemiology study
+  **Presentation**
   Students will be asked to provide:
   A written description and critique that we will assign to you of an environmental epidemiological study, completed by each student.
   Class presentation by a group of 5 students,